jnieva93/heskuelita/README.md

 # heskuelita
 Learning Java!!!!

-The Registration Page's Frontend is complete and the CRUD is working as intended using Hibernate as DB manager.
+The Registration Page's Frontend is complete and the CRUD is working as intended using Hibernate ORM.
-Still need some polish deleting some useless folders and applying some coding conventions.
+Still need some polish deleting some useless folders.